Gac14/Gac14-Datapack/docs/gameplay/worldguard/Principal.md

 # Worldguard Principal [concepts.worldguard.principal]

-A Worldguard Principal is some entity which can be resolved to a set of players.
+A Worldguard Principal is some entity which can be resolved to a set of objects.
-A Principal is said to match a player if that player is a member of the principal's associated set.
+A Principal is said to match an object if that object is a member of the principal's associated set.

 ## Principal Provider [concepts.worldguard.principal.provider]